JoseIgnacioTamayo/k8s-hackathon/exercises/01-connect_to_cluster/README.md

 ## Task

-1. Use the ServicePrincipal credentials and test them to access the cluster
+1. Use the ServicePrincipal credentials to login to Azure

+1. Get fresh credentials to the AKS Cluster

-1. Create a Namespace for you
+1. Create a Namespace with *your* name

-1. Manually run a container in your namespace, using image `${ACR_NAME?}.azurecr.io/${USERNAME?}.webapp:${VERSION?}`
+1. Manually run a container in your namespace, using image `${ACR_NAME?}.azurecr.io/${ACR_NAME?}.webapp:${VERSION?}`

 ## Validation